mhaisley/simplemongophp/README.md

    on a slave and writes on a master (will add replica set SLAVE_OK support when that gets added to Mongo)

+### 1.2.1 - 9/23/2014 ###
+ * Included ahmedmhmd's changes relating MongoClient
+ * Fixed one area still referencing Mongo instead of MongoClient
+ * Removed reference to connected property, as this is depreciated.

 ## License Information ##